5l1v3r1/discospam/README.md

 # DiscoSPAM 🤑
-DiscoSPAM is a Discord Channel Spamming &amp; Joining Tool (Multi-Tokens).
+DiscoSPAM is a Discord Channel Spamming &amp; Joining Tool (Multi-Token).

 # Usage 💸
 Just replace "token 1", "token 2", etc. with your desired tokens (for each file).